DFE-Digital/school-experience-devops/README.md

 | `deploymentId` | An identifier that the application will return on the `/deployment.txt` endpoint, ends up as the environment variable `DEPLOYMENT_ID` | |
 | `deploymentUsername` | The basic auth username that will be used for the `/deployment.txt` endpoint, ends up as the environment vairable `DEPLOYMENT_PASSWORD` | |

+## Integrating Alerts with Slack

+A template has been created that enables the creation of an Azure Logic App which translates the Azure Alerting common schema into a text message that can be sent to slack.

+      az group deployment create -g <<LOGIC APP GROUP NAME>> --template-file template-notify-slack.json --parameters logicAppName=<<SLACK LOGIC APP NAME>>  slackConnectionName=<<SLACK CONNECTION NAME>>

+The Azure Logic App exposes a web hook URL, it is printed as an output from the template.
+This web hook URL must then be added as a secret with name `supportWebhook` to the key vault (or updated if it already exists).
+A redeployment of the  application is then required.

+### Authorizing with Slack

+After the template deployment has completed, there is a manual step that you must complete before the messages can be posted to the channel.
+You have to log in to your Slack account via the Logic apps UI in order to consent to give Logic apps access to your Slack:

+** Once the template has completed, navigate to the resource group you deployed it to.
+** Find the Logic app in the resource list, and click it.
+** Should see now that the connection needs to be verified.